seanMj/StarSaver/README.md

     files are then Segregated through organization of file extension type.
  -
      Basically how it works.
 Simple but allows very very fast backup lookup without a bunch of hassle by the user.

 This program was written with the user in mind, not for me or because.
 Ex.
 Searching for Files:
 Found **filename.png
 Creating Directory named png
 Does the file not exist
 Copy file to png
 Remove symbol from **filename.png to filename.png
 File exists
 Update existing file.

-    TODO(5): implementation of optimizing functions by implementing data lookups instead of iteration for example.

-    TODO(4): Fix bug when symbol is moved from start to middle of filename.
-          Causes the program to try and remove a symbol it cannot reach.
-          Honestly should have thought of that first.

-    TODO(1): fix bug when using more then one save directory, and more than one search directory.

-    TODO(2): fix regex

-    TODO(0): check to see if it will run on windows.

-    TODO(3): allow non-organized Data saving.
--
-    TODO: I'm sure something else will come up after my code review so this is placeholder.

-    TODO: ...

-    TODO: GET A LIFE.

-    TODO: finish this code review...
-I didn't expect even >=20 people to start using this so quickly, and more everyday it seems.

-Fixes: added user input validation checks for... user input